IreneSnitko/Arrays/README.md

               - the array in which all negative numbers are in the second half of the array

 ***
-> `MethodsForArraysActions`-----> creation the different methods for array actions | Methods in this Class return:
+> `MethodsForArraysActions`---> creation the different methods for array actions | Methods in this Class return:

               - an array with the selected parameters of different data types